-The knowledge and skills to turn data into valuable insights is still highly sought-after, but many organisations are coming to the conclusion that the highly specialised field of data is too complex for day to day operations.
-A crucial knowledge gap is preventing the impact of techniques such as NLP, Deep Learning, and (Un)Supervised Learning from reaching its full potential.
+The knowledge and skills to turn data into valuable insights is still highly sought-after, but many organizations are coming to the conclusion that the highly specialized field of data is too complex for day to day operations.
+This means that a crucial knowledge gap in those organizations is preventing the impact of techniques ,such as NLP, Deep Learning, and (Un)Supervised Learning, from reaching its full potential.

-That’s why, last year, consultancy firm McKinsey introduced the role of Analytics Translator as the vital link between data specialists, data engineers and business stakeholders.
+This is where the role of an analytics translator comes into play, which consultancy firm McKinsey introduced as the vital link between data specialists, data engineers and business stakeholders.

-This skill set enables the analytics translator to prioritise use cases and strategic applications to get the most value out of the data science capability of an organisation.
-Once use cases are identified, the analytics translator is the go-to person to discuss the feasibility of these topics with the scientists and engineers in the organisation.
+This skill set enables the analytics translator to prioritize use cases and strategic applications to get the most value out of the data science capability of an organization.
+Once use cases are identified, the analytics translator is the go-to person to discuss the feasibility of these topics with the scientists and engineers in the organization.

-The back and forth of balancing the business and technical is where project management skills are essential.
-These translators must excel at stakeholder and expectation management, and also have a knack for navigating corporate politics to drive forward strategic priorities and operational opportunities.
+The back and forth of balancing the business and technical is where project management skills are essential for an analytics translator.
+In addition, these translators must excel at stakeholder and expectation management, and also have a knack for navigating corporate politics to drive forward strategic priorities and operational opportunities.

 There is no typical background for an analytics translator.
 In practice, we see that successful analytics translators have strong business backgrounds, which helps them to quickly understand the client or business and find the true cause for a use case.

-A strong business sense also helps to focus on delivering actual business value and guide the solution from a concept, development phase to productionising the model and end user adoption.
-General tech savviness helps them to formulate the problem at hand into a solvable problem statement (that is actually an ML/AI problem) for the data science team.
+On the one hand, A strong business sense helps to focus on delivering actual business value and guide the solution from a concept, development phase to productionizing the model and end user adoption.
+On the other hand, General tech savviness helps them to formulate the problem at hand into a solvable problem statement (that is actually an ML/AI problem) for the data science team.

-So, is this the new, sexy career move or a truly crucial role?
+So, is this just a sexy career move, or a truly crucial role?

 The future will bring greater urgency to training or hiring strong analytics translators.
-As the field of data science evolves, the role of data scientists and engineers will become more specialised and demanding.
-Additionally, as the value of data is accepted across industries, organisations will feel increasing pressure to incorporate data into their corporate strategy.
+As the field of data science evolves, the role of data scientists and engineers will become more specialized and demanding.
+Additionally, as the value of data is further acknowledged across industries, organizations will feel increasing pressure to incorporate data into their corporate strategy.

-Breaking down the strategy to actionable topics and further down to new products or process improvements will put pressure on the knowledge gap between the analytics and business teams.
-Strong analytics translators will help organisations to mitigate this pressure and support the transition to a data driven future.
+Strong analytics translators will help organizations bridge the knowledge gap between the analytics and business teams.
+By breaking down a strategy to actionable topics and further down to new products or process improvements, analytics translators will mitigate pressure and support organizations transition to a data driven future.